grahamplata/WeatherBuddy/WeatherBuddy/README.md

 # WeatherBuddy

-A Particle project named WeatherBuddy
+A weather interface for the coffee table.

 ## Welcome to your project!